actionjdjackson/fetch_coding_exercise/README.md

   ```
   - `URL`: The URL of the game website
   - `DEFAULT_BROWSER`: Ask, Chrome, Firefox, Edge, Safari, or Internet Explorer
-  - `RANDOM_GUESS`: Y or N for randomly guessing pairs of bars versus the regular algorithm
+  - `SMART`: Y or N for using the smart algorithm, versus regular or random algorithm
   - `WAIT_TIME`: # of seconds to wait after finding the fake bar, before exiting or looping
   - `PAUSE_TIME`: # of seconds to pause in between weighings, to allow the interface to "catch up"
   - `LOOP`: Y or N for looping the algorithm on a fresh load of the page